animatlabs/animatlabs.github.io/_drafts/2026-05-04-kafka-signalr-realtime.md

 }
 ```

-Groups are the right abstraction here.
-If you later add a second Kafka topic (say `orders.public.customers`), clients can subscribe to just the topics they care about.
+Groups scale.
+Add a second topic like `orders.public.customers` and clients subscribe only to what they need.

 ## SSE Endpoint

-The SSE alternative is a single endpoint.
-A `Channel<string>` acts as the bridge between the `BackgroundService` and the HTTP response stream.
+Single endpoint.
+A `Channel<string>` bridges the `BackgroundService` and the HTTP response stream.

 ```csharp
 app.MapGet("/sse/events", async (Channel<string> channel, HttpContext ctx, CancellationToken ct) =>